Orni8989/Neural-network-to-solve-Schr-dinger-s-equation/README.md

 jupyter notebook
 Navigate to the desired folder to explore projects.

-## Acknowledgments
-This repository is developed as part of a university course and contains contributions from coursework and group projects.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.